 Brazilian Blowout is completely safe on color-treated strands, and since it completely seals off the hair shaft, there’s a chance your hue will stay vibrant for longer.
 We’ve had clients who have gotten color done and followed it up with a Brazilian Blowout in the same day, and that would be the perfect time to do it since the cuticle is already open from the color.
 If you’re doing this, just be sure to let your colorist know since doing one treatment after the other can make the color a bit brighter.”

 Unlike the post-keratin routine, there aren’t any restrictions as to what you can and can’t do in terms of activity, so you won’t have to skip out on your hot yoga class.
 Additionally, since the treatment is rinsed out in the salon, you can wait as long or as little as you’d like to wash it, but again, just be sure to use a sulfate- and chlorine-free formula to preserve its lifespan.

 The treatment is safe on any hair type, and actually helps to improve shine as well as moisture levels.
-Everyone is concerned because of the formaldehyde in the formula, but there isn't any more in this than would be in your nail polish.
-There is a very, very small amount, but with any chemical processing, there is always a chain reaction of bonding the treatment to your hair."
-The only situation in which breakage does occur is when a stylist goes too hard with the flat iron, so be sure to tell your pro if your hair can't take a lot of heat.
+Everyone is concerned because of the formaldehyde in the formula, but there isn’t any more in this than would be in your nail polish.
+There is a very, very small amount, but with any chemical processing, there is always a chain reaction of bonding the treatment to your hair.”
+The only situation in which breakage does occur is when a stylist goes too hard with the flat iron, so be sure to find a stylist that knows what they are doing.